graphaware/neo4j-framework/README.md

 [![Build Status](https://travis-ci.org/graphaware/neo4j-framework.png)](https://travis-ci.org/graphaware/neo4j-framework)

-The aim of the GraphAware Framework is to speed-up development with Neo4j by providing useful generic as well domain-specific functionality, analytical capabilities, [graph algorithms](#algos), etc. All code in this repository is licensed under the GPL license.
+The aim of the GraphAware Framework is to speed-up development with Neo4j by providing a platform for useful generic as well domain-specific functionality, analytical capabilities, graph algorithms, etc. All code in this repository is licensed under the
+GPL license.

 When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode,
 deploying the GraphAware Framework is a matter of [downloading](http://search.maven.org/remotecontent?filepath=com/graphaware/neo4j-framework/2.0-1.0/neo4j-framework-2.0-1.0.jar) a single file, copying it to a specific location (`plugins` directory in your Neo4j installation), and restarting the server.
-The framework is then used via calls to its REST API.
+The framework and additional plug-in modules are then used via calls to their REST APIs.

 Java developers that use Neo4j in <a href="http://docs.neo4j.org/chunked/stable/tutorials-java-embedded.html" target="_blank">embedded mode</a>
 and those developing Neo4j <a href="http://docs.neo4j.org/chunked/stable/server-plugins.html" target="_blank">server plugins</a>